idies/pyJHTDB/README.rst

     sudo easy_install matplotlib
     sudo python setup.py install

-Please note that before you run ``sudo python setup.py install``, you will need to edit the ``turblib-20140606/turblib.c`` file: on line 53, please add a comma after the closing curly brace, before the ``//``.

 I haven't tested the installation on any other system, but I think reasonable variations on the above should work for the minimal installation on all unix systems (i.e. for MacOS as well).